alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-04.md

 During the experiment, were you able to order a pizza?
 If not, what could you do to make your application more resiliant

-## Tips

--  To simulate region faiures think about Network Security Groups (NSG's), Did you create the NSG's from Challenge 0?
--  Think of the other ways to simulate all compute going down in a region
--  Azure's DNS load balancer can failover DNS traffic to a surving region
--  Use [GeoPeeker](https://geopeeker.com/home/default) to verify traffic routing

 ## Success Criteria